jmsiro/jmsiro/README.md

 I am a 10 year experienced accountant who decided to leave his safe spot to pursue his dream of making a living from what he is excited about.
 I am hungry for knowledge and eager to be part of a field that is moving forward constantly.

-- 🔭 I’m currently working in a software delopment company as Manager in the Accounting and finance  department
+- 🔭 I’m currently working in a software delopment company as Manager in the accounting and finance department
 - 🌱 I’m currently learning Programming foundamentals, Python and web development with Django.

 - 📫 How to reach me: jmsiro@gmail.com - +54 9 358 5088543